bnguyen1994/Discord-Regional-Indicator-Gen-with-Numbers/README.md

 # Discord-Regional-Indicator-Gen-with-Numbers #

 ### Overview ###
-Simple program to convert standard alphanumerical characters to Regional Indicators for Discord
+Simple program to convert standard alphanumerical characters to Regional Indicators for Discord.

+### Motivation ###
+To annoy my friends on Discord.

 ### Compile ###
 ```bash